-This section discusses Staff's recommendations in Attachment 1 below.
-Staff recommends that the Commission delete certain areas of Section 10(B) of the Enforcement Regulations and amend Section 10(A) to more accurately reflect the legal limitations of the Commission's authority under the Charter and Administrative Code.
+This section discusses Staff's recommendations regarding referrals from the Sunshine Ordinance Task Force ("SOTF") under the current provisions of the Enforcement Regulations.
+The Enforcement Division recommends that the Commission delete certain areas of Section 10(B) of the Enforcement Regulations and amend Section 10(A) to better clarify the Commission's authority under the Charter and Administrative Code.
 Adopting the recommendations would help clarify the Commission's jurisdictional boundaries and obligations with respect to enforcement of the Sunshine Ordinance.